• Skip to primary navigation

 Serve these chops with buttery mashed potatoes, fresh green beans, and soft, fluffy yeast rolls for a decadently delicious dinnertime feast the whole family will love!

-Need more easy pork dinner ideas for your weeknight roster?
-Bookmark this simple Pork Loin Roast for next time!
+Need more easy pork Dinner Ideas for your weeknight roster?
+We fully stand by this simple Pork Loin Roast or Dutch Oven Pot Roast for next time and top it with homemade country gravy!

 CREAM OF MUSHROOMS PORK CHOPS